By Lea Fox

-Clear and effective HR policies are an essential ingredient of any successful start-up or small business.
-HR Policies set out clear ground rules for employees and protect the rights of employers.
-Unfortunately, policies and procedures are typically the last thing on the mind of a small business owner.
+Human Resources (HR) policies are an essential ingredient of any successful start-up or small business.
+Good policies will establish a clear understanding for expectations and standards, while also protecting the rights of employers.
+Unfortunately, while so important in a workplace, they are one of the last things on the mind of a small business owner.

-Workplace injuries can affect your business in a number of ways including decreased productivity, sick pay obligations and the cost of finding a replacement.
-WHS policies highlight safety procedures and the responsibilities of all employees to keep the workplace safe.
+Workplace injuries can affect your business in a number of ways including decreased productivity, sick pay obligations, the cost of finding a replacement and increased premiums.
+Workplace Health and Safety (WHS) policies outline safety procedures and the responsibilities of all employees to keep themselves and the workplace safe.

-Did you know an employer can be held legally responsible for acts of discrimination or harassment in their business?
+Did you know an employer can be held legally responsible for acts of discrimination, bullying or harassment in their business?
 In order to minimise this risk, the business must show they have taken all reasonable steps to prevent discrimination or harassment from occurring.
-However in the absence of a comprehensive policy, this is almost impossible!
+This is almost impossible if you don’t have a comprehensive policy in writing.